Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Methods and Model

-\item $\tau^{(\text{switch})}(j, j', s)$ is the running time of $j$ over a interlocking area of $s$, where $j$ may be in conflict with $j'$.
-(In our examples we do not consider cases when, e.g., on bigger stations there are multiple switches with different technological times.
-The model could trivially be extended to cover such scenarios by adding extra indices if relevant.) \item $\tau^{(\text{dwell})}(s,j)$ is the minimal dwell time of $j$ at $s$. \item $\tau^{\text{(turn)}}(s,j,j')$ is the minimum turnaround time for the rolling stock of a train $j$ terminating at $s$ to continue its journey as train $j'$. \item $\sigma(j,s)$ is the scheduled departure time of $s$ from $j$, given by the original timetable. \item $\upsilon(j,s)$ is the earliest possible departure time of $j$ from $s$ when a disturbance and/or disruption in the network happens.
-It is the maximum of $\sigma(j,s)$ and the technically feasible earliest departure time, and may be more constraining than the first depending on the initial delays.
-The latter is calculated assuming that the train follows its planned route at minimum running time, and that there are no other trains present on the network. \item $d_{\text{max}}$ is an upper bound assumed for the secondary delay $t^{(\text{out})}(j,s) - \upsilon(j,s)$.
-This parameter sets an upper limit for the possible secondary delays that can arise on the particular part of the network.
-Setting such a bound is common in the literature, see e.g. the work of \citep{DarianoPDPbb}.
+\item $\tau^{(\text{dwell})}(s,j)$ is the minimal dwell time of $j$ at $s$. \item $\tau^{\text{(turn)}}(s,j,j')$ is the minimum turnaround time for the rolling stock of a train $j$ terminating at $s$ to continue its journey as train $j'$. \item $\sigma(j,s)$ is the scheduled departure time of $s$ from $j$, according to the original timetable. \item $\upsilon(j,s)$ is the earliest possible departure time of $j$ from $s$ when a disturbance in the network happens.
+It is the maximum of the planned departure time $\sigma(j,s)$, and the technically feasible earliest departure time.
+The latter is calculated using the imaginary situation that the train starts from the initial location at the initial time defined by the initial delays (from the problem instance), and it moves to station $s$ as fast as technically possible, without having any other trains on the network, and then departs from there after the minimal stopping time has elapsed.
+These parameters are calculated before the optimization for the problem instances, based on the technological data of the network (minimum passing times) and the initial delays. \item $d_{\text{max}}$ is an upper bound assumed for the secondary delay $t^{(\text{out})}(j,s) - \upsilon(j,s)$.
+This parameter sets an upper limit for the possible secondary delays.
+Setting such a bound is not uncommon in the literature, see e.g. the work of \cite{DarianoPDPbb}.
 We set the same value of this parameter for all our testing instances.
 It has to be big enough so that no secondary delay exceeds it (e.g. $d_{\max} = 40$ excludes the possibility of a one-hour delay due to waiting for another delayed train).
-Meanwhile it is desirable to set its value as small as possible; restricting the time variables to small intervals decreases the number of binary decision variables in the model. \end{itemize} The choice of a small $d_{\max}$ parameter results in a decrease of the model size, which is achieved via defining the set $J^{2\,(\text{close})}$.
-A pair of trains $(j, j')$ is included in this set if and only if they can meet on any station, given the original timetable, the disturbed/disrupted timetable, and assuming that no train can have a secondary delay greater than $d_{\max}$.
-The number of constraints will be proportional to the average number of trains that can meet another train at a station; this will be linear in $d_{\max}$.
+Meanwhile, it is desirable to set its value as small as possible; restricting the time variables to small intervals decreases the number of binary decision variables in the model. \end{itemize} As mentioned in Section~\ref{sec:sets}, the parameter $d_{\max}$ makes it possible to define $\mathcal{J}^{2\,(\text{close})}$, the set of trains potentially appearing in constraints, given a problem instance.
+Namely, a pair of trains $(j, j')$ is included in this set if and only if they can meet at any station, given the original timetable, the initial delays, and assuming that no train can have a secondary delay greater than $d_{\max}$.
+The choice of a small $d_{\max}$ parameter results in a decrease of the model size, which is achieved via defining the set $\mathcal{J}^{2\,(\text{close})}$ with smaller cardinality.
+Choosing too small $d_{\max}$ can result in the infeasibility of the model.